 - The Graduate Program in Music recognizes that a student's ability to fulfill academic responsibilities may, on occasion, be impaired by illness or injury.
-To ensure fairness and consistency for all students, academic accommodation for work representing 10% or more of the student's overall grade in the course shall be granted only in those cases where there is documentation indicating that the student was seriously affected by illness and could not reasonably be expected to meet the academic responsibilities. - Documentation shall be submitted, as soon as possible, to the office of the Associate Dean (Graduate Studies), not to the course instructor. - Students with special learning needs or other circumstances are asked to inform the instructor as soon as possible so that necessary accommodations can be considered.
+To ensure fairness and consistency for all students, academic shall be granted only in cases where there is documentation indicating that the student could not reasonably be expected to meet the academic responsibilities.
+Documentation shall be submitted, as soon as possible, to the office of the Associate Dean (Graduate Studies), not to the course instructor. - Students with special learning needs or other circumstances are asked to inform the instructor as soon as possible so that necessary accommodations can be considered.